bhuy71/image_reconstruction_without_mask/Generating-face-without-mask/src/README.md

 ## Acknowledgments
 This project would not have been possible without the invaluable contributions of several open-source libraries, such as [Keras](link Keras), [PyTorch](link Pytorch), and [Diffusers](link Diffusers).
 Their robust tools and resources were instrumental in the success of this project.

-We extend our heartfelt gratitude to our lecturers, Professor Nguyen Hung Son and Professor Trang Viet Chung, for assigning us this challenging yet captivating project.
-It has been an incredible learning opportunity that has significantly enhanced our knowledge and skillset.
+I extend my heartfelt gratitude to my lecturers, Professor Tran Vinh Duc for assigning me this challenging yet captivating project.
+It has been an incredible learning opportunity that has significantly enhanced my knowledge and skillset.

-Our sincere thanks also go to our teaching assistants, Doan The Vinh and Nguyen Ba Thiem, for their unwavering support and constructive feedback throughout the project.

-Finally, we would like to acknowledge our peers for their indirect contributions, offering both moral and practical support that kept us motivated and
+Finally, we would like to acknowledge our peers for their indirect contributions, offering both moral and practical support that kept me motivated and

 ***